rikulo/rikulo-docs/docs/View_Development/Build_with_DOM_Elements/Render_DOM_Elements.md

 You don't need to worry the child views.
 Their DOM elements will be created recursively if necessary, and composed based on the hierarchy of views.

+> If you have to create the DOM element(s) in the constructor, you can create and assign it to [View.node](api:view:set) directly in the constructor.
+Then, [View.render_()](api:view) won't be called (since it is called only if [View.node](api:view) is called and no value is ever assigned).

 ###Handle DOM events

-After rendering the DOM elements, you can initialize the DOM elements before returning.
+After rendering the DOM elements, you can initialize the DOM elements before returning, if necessary.
 For example, you can register a DOM listener:

     Element render_() {
       final node = new Element.tag("input");